 Oregon State University is committed to protecting the security, safety, and health of faculty, staff, students and the public; as well as, safeguarding the assets and resources of the University.
-To meet these objectives, the University has adopted new Oregon Administrative Rules, OSU Standards 576-055-0000 to 0160 and 576-056-0000 to 0130, and is announcing the University’s Criminal History Checks Policy for Employment and Service.
+To meet these objectives, the University has adopted University Standard: 05-010.

 Criminal History Checks will be conducted as a condition prior to any applicant, employee or volunteer providing services in a critical or security-sensitive position.
 All categories of unclassified employees, classified employees, graduate assistants, student employees, volunteers and job applicants may be subject to this check.
-To ensure confidentiality and consistency of process across campus, all criminal history checks will be conducted by the Office of Human Resources, in conjunction with the Department of Public Safety.
+To ensure confidentiality and consistency of process across campus, all criminal history checks will be conducted by the Office of Human Resources.
 All criminal history checks will be conducted in a manner that supports the University’s commitment to non-discrimination.

-Criminal History Checks may be fingerprint-based or non-fingerprint-based dependent on residency history of the applicant, access types of the critical or security-sensitive position, or the necessity to verify the identity of an applicant.
-The University has conducted criminal history checks under the existing Oregon University System’s rule.
-With the adoption of Oregon State University’s new OAR, the following areas have been strengthened and more clearly defined:
+Criminal History Checks may be fingerprint-based or non-fingerprint-based dependent on residency history of the applicant, access type(s) of the critical or security-sensitive position, or the necessity to verify the identity of an applicant.

-If you have questions, or would like additional information please contact us at employment at oregonstate.edu.
+If you have questions, or would like additional information please contact us at firstname.lastname@example.org.